ChazzleDazzle/game-pocs/ideas/pong-brick-breaker.md

 ## Core loop

-- **Serve/launch** the ball; it bounces off paddles and bricks.
+- **Serve/launch** the balls; they bounce off paddles and bricks.
-- **Break bricks** in the playfield (power-ups and multi-ball optional for later scope).
+- **Break bricks** in the playfield (power-ups optional for later scope).
-- **Defend** your goal line with your paddle; **attack** by sending the ball toward the opponent's goal line.
+- **Defend** your goal line with your paddle; **attack** by sending your ball toward the opponent's goal line.
-- **Score:** first to get the ball past the other side's goal line wins the round; first to N points (e.g. 3 or 5) wins the match.
+- **Score:** first to get your ball past the other side's goal line wins the round; first to N points (e.g. 3 or 5) wins the match.
 - **Juice:** particle bursts on brick hits and on goal; soundtrack drives the pace.

-One **shared ball** (classic Pong): both players hit the same ball; whoever gets it past the opponent's goal scores.
-Alternative: one ball per side (two balls in play)—doc assumes shared ball for POC simplicity.
+**Two balls (one per player):** each player has their own ball.
+Your ball starts on your side.
+Get your ball past the opponent's goal to score.
+If your ball goes past your own goal, it respawns on your side (no point to opponent). **Speed boost:** hitting your own ball with your paddle increases its speed slightly each time (capped); letting it past your goal resets the speed. **Combo:** consecutive own-paddle hits are shown as a combo (+100 per hit, max +1000) near your paddle, with size and color scaling by level.

 ## Platform / monetization

-- **Platform:** TBD (web good for 2P local; mobile / Steam possible).
+- **Platform:** Web (POC); TBD for ship (mobile / Steam possible).
 - **Monetization:** TBD (premium, IAP cosmetics/soundtrack, or ad-supported).

 ## Scope

-- **POC:** One arena, one shared ball, basic bricks, two paddles, goal lines, round scoring (first past goal wins round).
-Minimal particles and one track or placeholder music.
-2P local (vs CPU optional for POC).
+- **POC (current):** One arena (480×720), two balls (one per player), bricks centered in the middle, two paddles, goal lines.
+Each ball starts on its owner's side; own-goal respawns the ball and resets its speed.
+Speed boost on own-paddle hit (+6% per hit, cap 2×); combo display near each paddle (+100 per hit, max +1000, size/color by level).
+Particle bursts on brick break and on goal; comet-style trails on balls; Web Audio twinkle on brick break.
+First to 3 wins.
+2P local only.
-- **MVP:** Polish particles and soundtrack, vs CPU if not in POC, round/match rules (e.g. first to 3), simple menus and win screen.
+- **MVP:** Polish particles and soundtrack, vs CPU, simple menus and win screen.
 - **Full:** Extra arenas, power-ups, multiple tracks, optional online or more modes.

 ## Risks / open questions

-- **Ball ownership:** This doc recommends one shared ball for POC; one ball per side is a valid variant and would need ownership and scoring rules clarified.
-- **Brick layout:** Shared middle vs each half has its own bricks—affects level design and readability.
+- **Brick layout:** POC uses bricks centered in the middle; each half having its own bricks is an alternative for level design.
 - **Art/audio:** Lock particle style (chunky, neon, etc.) and genre of "exciting" soundtrack (synth, rock, EDM) for consistency.
+POC uses Web Audio for brick-break twinkle (no assets).
-- **Shared assets:** Use `assets/` for shared art, audio, and fonts when starting the POC.
+- **Shared assets:** Use `assets/` for shared art, audio, and fonts when adding music or art.

 ## References